 As part of this upgrade and in various modifications to the NDBS performed since then, various checks have been built into the system to ensure data integrity and quality control.
 Additional checks are performed after the SR files have been disseminated from the NDBS.
 These checks include making sure that, to the extent possible, all fields are complete.
-Another check is to make sure that various calculations are completed and correct, such as calculating carbohydrate by difference; calculating energy by multiplying protein, fat and carbohydrate by the appropriate factors; and calculating vitamin A from individual carotenoids, etc. Other checks include making sure that values for related nutrients are complete.
+Another check is to make sure that various calculations are completed and correct, such as calculating carbohydrate by difference; calculating energy by multiplying protein, fat and carbohydrate by the appropriate factors; and calculating vitamin A from individual carotenoids.
+Other checks include making sure that values for related nutrients are complete.
 For example, if there are individual fatty acids, there should also be values for total saturated fatty acids, total monounsaturated fatty acids, and total polyunsaturated fatty acids.
-With some adaptation, the procedures described in FAO/INFOODS Guidelines for Checking Food Composition Data prior the Publication of a User Table / Database (FAO/INFOODS, 2012) and Ahuja and Perloff (2008) have been used.
+With some adaptation, the procedures described in FAO/INFOODS Guidelines for Checking Food Composition Data prior to the Publication of a User Table / Database (FAO/INFOODS, 2012) and Ahuja and Perloff (2008) have been used.
 Nutrient values are also compared from release to release to make sure any changes in the values can be explained.
-Reasons for these changes include new data generated by the National Food and Nutrient Analysis Program (NFNAP) analyses or provided by manufacturers, reformulations by the manufacturer, and better food sampling.
+Reasons for these changes include new data generated by the National Food and Nutrient Analysis Program (NFNAP) analyses or provided by manufacturers, reformulations by the manufacturer, better food sampling, and changes in weighting based on market share data.
 Quality control procedures associated with the analytical data are described in the discussion of NFNAP under Notes on Foods (p.
-54)
+52).

 Data have been compiled from published and unpublished sources.
 Published data sources include the scientific literature.
 Unpublished data include those obtained from the food industry, other government agencies, and research conducted under contracts initiated by USDA's Agricultural Research Service (ARS).
 These contract analyses are currently conducted under NFNAP, in cooperation with the National Cancer Institute (NCI) and other offices and institutes of the National Institutes of Health (Haytowitz et al., 2008), the Centers for Disease Control and Prevention, and the Food and Drug Administration.
 Data from the food industry represents the nutrient content of a specific food or food product at the time the data is sent to NDL.
 The values may change due to reformulations or other processing changes by individual companies between the time that SR is released and the next update of SR. Values in the database may be based on the results of laboratory analyses or calculated by using appropriate algorithms, factors, or recipes, as indicated by the source code in the Nutrient Data file.
-Every food item does not contain all of the nutrients/components released in SR.
+Every food item does not contain all of the nutrients/components released in SR. If a value is not present for any particular nutrient, that does not indicate that the value should be zero or any other value-only that no value is available in SR.

 Notes on Foods has been included in the documentation, starting with SR23 (2010), and has been placed after the references.
-When the earlier paper copies of Agriculture Handbook No. 8, Composition of Foods: Raw, Processed, Prepared were released in separate sections by food group each contained a section called Notes on Foods.
+When the earlier paper copies of Agriculture Handbook No. 8, Composition of Foods: Raw, Processed, Prepared were released in separate sections by food group, each contained a section called Notes on Foods.
 The Notes gave additional information about the foods, such as the definitions of lean and fat for meats or enrichment for grain products.
 For some food groups, a brief description of research projects conducted to generate nutrient data were described.
-For those food groups, where Notes on Foods are not included herein, the original versions are available in the printed "Agriculture Handbook 8" sections (U.S. Department of Agriculture, 1976-92).
+For those food groups, where Notes on Foods are not included herein, the original versions are available in the printed "Agriculture Handbook 8" sections (US Department of Agriculture, 1976-92).